katlynhutson/stroke_react/planning/planning.md

 ### Goals

-- Establish Post functionality as a logged in user
+- Establish Post functionality as a logged in user - :)))
 - content crteation
 - STYLE STYLE STYLE

 ### Little Steps

-- create account functionality
+- create account functionality - :)
-- auto log in functionality
+- auto log in functionality - :)
-- post after create account functionality
+- post after create account functionality - :)
 - login functionality
+- read functionality after login
 - post request from logged in user
 - edit request from logged in user to specifically edit the additional notes section
 - create specific content for each question